-Policy 5.3: Assist in affirmatively furthering and enforcing fair housing laws by providing support to organizations that provide outreach and education regarding fair housing rights, receive and investigate fair housing allegations, monitor compliance with fair housing laws, and refer possible violations to enforcing agencies.
+Policy 5.3: Assist in affirmatively furthering and the enforcingement of fair housing laws by providing support to organizations that provide outreach and education regarding fair housing rights, can-receive and investigate fair housing allegations, monitor compliance with fair housing laws, and refer possible violations to enforcing agencies.

-Policy 5.4: Continue active support and participation with a fair housing service provider to further spatial dispersion or de-concentration of affordable housing and fair housing opportunities.
+Policy 5.4: Continue active support and participation with a fair housing service provider to further spatial dispersion or de_concentration of affordable housing and fair housing opportunities.